 (iii) a relevant practitioner, ex-practitioner or a person conversant with the codes of conduct, codes of ethics or codes of practice that govern the profession(s) relevant to the case.

-As soon as reasonably practicable after Academic Services’ receipt of the College nominee’s report and supporting documents (detailed at 5.6 above), the Secretary shall:
+As soon as reasonably practicable after Academic Services’ receipt of the Case Officer’s report and supporting documents (detailed at 5.6 above), the Secretary shall:

-- Send to the student copies of the College nominee’s report and supporting documents and any further documents to be placed before the Committee of Enquiry.
+- Send to the student copies of the Case Officer’s report and supporting documents and any further documents to be placed before the Committee of Enquiry.

-- Invite the student to provide to the Secretary, by a prescribed deadline his/her written response to the College’s case and any evidence, witness statements or other documents upon which the student intends to rely in response to the College's case.
-The student’s written response should include reference to any statements or documents within the College’s case which the student disputes.
-The student shall be allowed at least 20 working days in which to prepare his/her response.
-Copies of the student’s response and supporting documents shall be provided by the Secretary to the College nominee and to the Committee Panel prior to the meeting of the Committee of Enquiry.
-Where the student provides any documentation later than the deadline prescribed by the Secretary, this may force a postponement/ adjournment of the Committee meeting in order to give Panel members and the College Presenter time to read and digest the content.
+- Invite the student to provide to the Secretary, by a prescribed deadline their written response to the Case Officer’s report and any evidence, witness statements or other documents upon which the student intends to rely in response to the Case Officer's report.
+The student’s written response should include reference to any statements or documents within the Case Officer report which the student disputes.
+The student shall be allowed at least 20 working days in which to prepare their response.
+Copies of the student’s response and supporting documents shall be provided by the Secretary to the Case Officer and to the Committee Panel prior to the meeting of the Committee of Enquiry.
+Where the student provides any documentation later than the deadline prescribed by the Secretary, this may force a postponement/adjournment of the Committee meeting in order to give Panel members and the Case Officer time to read and digest the content.

 - Invite the student to notify the Committee Secretary of any special requirements.

-- Notify the student, the College nominee and members of the Committee of Enquiry of the date, place and time of the meeting and supply them with copies of the allegation and the evidence/documents submitted by the College and the student.
+- Notify the student, the Case Officer and members of the Committee of Enquiry of the date, place and time of the meeting and supply them with copies of the allegation and the evidence/documents submitted by the Case Officer and the student.

 The Secretary shall arrange the date, place and time when the Committee of Enquiry shall meet.
-The student shall be informed that he/she shall have the right to attend the meeting.
-If the student confirms that he/she is unable to attend on that date the Committee Secretary will re-schedule the meeting on one further occasion, unless the student confirms in writing that he/she does not wish to attend the meeting.
-The student shall be required to inform the Secretary whether or not he/she intends to attend the meeting of the Committee of Enquiry.
-If the student indicates that he/she does not wish to attend the meeting, the Committee of Enquiry shall proceed in his/her absence.
-Normally a student may not send any other person to the meeting in his/her place unless this is authorised exceptionally by the Chair prior to the meeting.
+The student shall be informed that they shall have the right to attend the meeting.
+If the student confirms that they are unable to attend on that date the Committee Secretary will re-schedule the meeting on one further occasion, unless the student confirms in writing that they do not wish to attend the meeting.
+The student shall be required to inform the Secretary whether or not they intend to attend the meeting of the Committee of Enquiry.
+If the student indicates that they do not wish to attend the meeting, the Committee of Enquiry shall proceed in their absence.
+Normally a student may not send any other person to the meeting in their place unless this is authorised exceptionally by the Chair prior to the meeting.

 Committee meetings should be held at Swansea University unless alternative arrangements have been agreed upon.

-A student who intends to be accompanied and/or represented shall inform the Secretary of the name of the person accompanying/representing him/her in writing in advance and shall state whether or not the person has legal qualifications.
-If the student intends to be legally represented at the Committee meeting, the student must give notice that they intend to be legally represented to the Secretary no later than 3 weeks prior to the date of the Committee meeting, as the College would expect time to instruct (if it so wishes) its own legal representative to represent the College at the Committee meeting.
-The College will not be legally represented at the Committee meeting where the student is not legally represented.
+A student who intends to be accompanied and/or represented shall inform the Secretary of the name of the person accompanying/representing them in writing in advance and shall state whether or not the person has legal qualifications.
+If the student intends to be legally represented at the Committee meeting, the student must give notice that they intend to be legally represented to the Secretary no later than three weeks prior to the date of the Committee meeting, as the Faculty/School would expect time to instruct (if it so wishes) its own legal representative to represent the Faculty/School at the Committee meeting.
+The Faculty/School will not be legally represented at the Committee meeting where the student is not legally represented.

 A student may chose to have the Committee of Enquiry meeting conducted in either English or Welsh.
 Students wishing to have the meeting in Welsh shall notify the Secretary, upon receiving notification of the hearing date, in order for translation services to be arranged by the University’s Welsh Language Office.
 Such services shall be provided free of charge to the student.

-Should a student not attend the meeting of the Committee of Enquiry without reasonable explanation, having previously indicated to the Secretary that he/she would attend, and provided that all reasonable means have been taken to contact the student, the meeting shall proceed in his/her absence.
+Should a student not attend the meeting of the Committee of Enquiry without reasonable explanation, having previously indicated to the Secretary that they would attend, and provided that all reasonable means have been taken to contact the student, the meeting shall proceed in their absence.
 The Chair will have discretion as to what constitutes a ‘reasonable explanation’.

 Where any party’s witness(es) fails to attend the meeting of the Committee of Enquiry it shall be at the discretion of the Chair whether or not to postpone or adjourn the Committee meeting.